 Herds Getting Bigger

 The bighorn population has increased to more than 400 individuals since they were granted federally endangered status in 1999, but they continue to face many challenges.
 For example, the Yosemite herd, which inhabits the eastern portions of Yosemite National Park, continues to tackle problems associated with the spread of disease from domestic sheep in neighboring herds.

 GPS Collaring and Online Tracking

-In recent years Yosemite Conservancy has helped protect bighorn sheep by funding GPS collars to track sheep movements.
-The Conservancy is also funding the creation and management of website elements that allows for the online tracking of individual sheep.
-By closely following sheep travels as well as lambing sites, wildlife managers have been able to quickly intervene to protect them from potential threats, such as when they wander too close to domestic herds, putting them at risk for exposure to deadly diseases.
+Yosemite Conservancy has helped protect bighorn sheep by funding GPS collars to track their movements.
+The Conservancy also funded the creation and management of website applications that allow for the online tracking of individual sheep.
+By closely following sheep travels, as well as lambing sites, wildlife managers have been able to quickly intervene to protect the sheep from potential threats, such as when they wander too close to domestic herds, putting them at risk for exposure to deadly diseases.
 Close tracking has allowed scientists to easily collect samples in areas where the sheep have spent time; these samples were used to run nutritional and genetic tests to learn more about bighorn sheep behavior in Yosemite.